z7z8th/lua-resty-console/README.md

     }
   }
 ```
-As this exposes OpenResty Lua VM for inspection, and `Resty Console` doesn't have builtin authentication yet, it's crucial to listen only on `localhost` ports.
+As this exposes Openresty Lua VM for inspection, and `Resty Console` doesn't have builtin authentication yet, it's crucial to listen only on `localhost` ports.
-The location is hardcoded to `console` in the client, and it's not configurable for now.
+The location is hardcoded to `/console` in the client, and it's not configurable for now.

 ### Client